george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ## [🔝 Back to Top](#top)

-## 9.6 Coding Logic vs Data Retrieval & Execution
+## 9.6 CODING LOGIC VS DATA RETRIEVAL & EXECUTION

 Understanding the distinction between coding logic and data retrieval & execution in JavaScript is crucial for effective programming.